 Think some sneakers with all the bells and whistles will keep you from getting hurt while you run?
 Well then you’d better think again, at least according to a study released by Sport England.

-According to research just released by Dr. Hannah Rice, runners who wear fancy sneakers are more likely to sustain a running injury than those wearing simpler, less cushioned shoes.
+According to research conducted by Dr. Hannah Rice, runners who wear so-called fancy sneakers are more likely to sustain a running injury than those wearing simpler, less cushioned shoes.

 While the findings may seem surprising, the reasoning behind them makes sense: thinner sneakers encourage runners to land on the balls of their feet, putting less stress on the body.
 In contrast, runners wearing heavily padded or highly designed sneakers feel comfortable running at full force and tend toward landing on their heels, which ends up placing intense pressure on their lower extremities.